Category Archives: 1 Corinthians 7:14

 Paul’s Fourth Guiding Doctrine: MARRIAGE

 Marriage is God’s institution; therefore, God’s word governs marriage.
 Marriage is subordinate to God’s greater commands of separation and the command against being bound together with unbelievers.
+Marriage is also subordinate to bilateral covenants as it is an example of them.
 Ministers of the gospel should not participate in forbidden marriages.
 If Christians insist on marrying an unbeliever, then they should commit their sin without the blessing and assistance of the church.
 Couples already unequally yoked in the church should receive special attention from the church elders through loving instruction including a thorough explanation of the gospel and of the doctrines dealing with being unequally yoked.
 Unsaved adherents should not be allowed full membership, access to teaching positions, or any leadership roles; however, they are to be loved and constantly attended to until they believe or reject the gospel of our Lord Jesus.
 “Teach the truth in love.”
-Churches should work toward helping unequally yoked believers repent of their unequally yoked marriages and get back under the complete will of God [Read: The Will of God Dictates Divorce for Those Unequally Yoked In Marriage].
+The historical approach has been to ignore unequally yoked marriages and the unbeliever in them who often wrongly believe themselves to be in Christ.
+This does them no favor, and makes the life of their believing spouse a great hardship that they have to carry alone without pastoral guidance.
+When the unbeliever hardens to the gospel, the churches should work toward helping unequally yoked believers repent of their unequally yoked marriages and get back under the complete will of God [Read: The Will of God Dictates Divorce for Those Unequally Yoked In Marriage].

 Paul’s Fifth Guiding Doctrine: DIVORCE